HorizonRobotics/alf/docs/tutorial/a_minimal_working_example.rst

 the evaluation process, for example, by rendering environment frames or various inference statistics.

-Here we only introduce three basic usages of the ALF :mod:`.play` module.
+Here we only introduce three basic use cases of the ALF :mod:`.play` module.
 For advanced play (e.g., rendering customized model inference results, play from an ALF snapshot, headless rendering, etc), we refer the reader to :doc:`./advanced_play_and_alf_snapshot`.